Gun Violence Watch

 On April 24, the committee passed Isaac’s bill with a recommendation on a 7-1 vote, according to a tally by uslege.ai.
 Democratic Rep. Terry Canales of Edinburg voted with Republicans in support of the measure, leaving San Antonio Democratic Rep. Ray Lopez casting the only vote of opposition.
 (Republican Reps.
 Katrina Pierson of Rockwall and Hillary Hickland of Belton were absent from that vote, as was Democratic Rep. Philip Cortez of San Antonio.)

-The full House heard the measure during floor debate on Wednesday.
+The full House heard the measure in second reading during floor debate on Wednesday.
 It passed 89-53, according to uslege.ai.
-A breakdown of the vote was not available at press time.

-Now out of the lower chamber, HB 1128 will head to the more conservative Senate, where it likely will find a warmer reception.
+Now out of the lower chamber, HB 1128 will head to the more conservative Senate, where it likely will find a warm reception.

 Sam Stockbridge